kuvivek/drivingTheoryInGermany/README.md

 461. You are driving in a tunnel and approach the end of a traffic jam.
 What do you do?
 ✅ Switch on the hazard warning lights
-❌Make a U-turn and leave the tunnel
+❌ Make a U-turn and leave the tunnel
-❌At the end of the traffic jam, switch off the engine and leave the vehicle
+❌ At the end of the traffic jam, switch off the engine and leave the vehicle
 **Comment**:  When approaching the end of a traffic jam, you must switch on the hazard warning lights immediately to warn those
 behind.
 Maintain a distance of approx. 5 m from the vehicle in front and switch off the engine if you are stationary for a longer
 period of time.
 Stay in the vehicle and listen to radio or loudspeaker announcements.
 Under no circumstances should you turn or